bennettdams/vue-code-snippets/utility/update-timer/UpdateTimer.md

 # Update timer component
-## Light counter to use when you want to display an automatic update time
+## Basic counter to use when you want to display an automatic update time

 ## Props
 Name | Type | Note